 EWI, therefore, represents a true stock-picking portfolio, constructed without reference to index weights or to reflect the views of an asset allocation committee.
-The portfolio has a bias to technology, but as the managers point out, technology is widely embedded across sectors.
+The portfolio has a bias to technology, but as the managers point out, technology is everywhere.

-EWI can act as an incubator of companies that grow to become large enough to be included in Baillie Gifford's larger-cap strategies and identify emerging disrupters.
+EWI can act as an incubator of companies that grow to become large enough to be included in Baillie Gifford's larger-cap strategies and identify up and coming disrupters.
 However, they can retain exposure to these; the managers are not compelled to sell good companies on market cap grounds.

 This is not a venture portfolio - the managers tend not to consider companies less than \$300m-\$400m in size - but these are relatively immature companies on the frontiers of change.
-The uncertain outlook for these businesses tends to makes it hard for the market to value them properly.
-This can be especially true for those companies that are expected to become significantly profitable some years in the future.
+The uncertain outlook for these businesses makes it hard for the market to value them properly.
+This is especially true for those companies that are expected to become significantly profitable some years in the future.
 The managers believe that most of these stocks are poorly understood and that this creates the space for bottom-up research to add value.
 The universe is vast - perhaps 30,000 companies - but most of these will not have the characteristic traits that they are looking for and some entire sectors are not a fit.

 The managers seek to assess the potential of the business model and the risk that it does not succeed.
 Companies need to have a scalable business model and a clear competitive advantage.
 Credibility of management is very important as is an alignment between the interest of management and investors.
 Only a very small number of stocks fit their criteria.
-The managers believe that the sector is full of companies that are small and will remain so.
+The sector is full of companies that are small and will stay that way.

-EWI's managers believe that, to deliver transformational growth, a business needs to have a culture of innovation which allows it to identify and solve problems for their customers.
-It can be advantageous if they are starting with a clean sheet of paper rather than simultaneously managing the decline of an incumbent business.
+To deliver transformational growth, a business needs to have a culture of innovation which allows it to identify and solve problems for their customers.
+It often helps if they are starting with a clean sheet of paper rather than simultaneously managing the decline of an incumbent business.
 EWI is often a provider of growth capital, and in some instances, this could be before a company is revenue generating.
-For the companies, EWI's evergreen structure is viewed as a potential benefit.
+For the companies, EWI's evergreen structure is an advantage.
 It means that they can think long-term without having to be bound to the normal 10-year cycle of private equity LP funds.